sirisian/ecmascript-types/decoratorreplacement.md

 class's type at definition time and does the work.
 The macro defers not to a dispatch but to *another decorator in a later phase*.

-#### What genuinely does not work — narrower than stated
+#### What genuinely does not work â€” narrower than stated

-Not "generated structure that depends on a resolved type" — that works, by the route above. **What fails is STATICALLY VISIBLE structure that depends on a resolved type.**
+Not "generated structure that depends on a resolved type" â€” that works, by the route above. **What fails is STATICALLY VISIBLE structure that depends on a resolved type.**

-A runtime decorator can add a `sum()` method to the object; it cannot make the CHECKER know about it, because decorators.md constrains a class decorator's return to `T` — the class or a subclass — so the declared type is what the checker sees.
+A runtime decorator can add a `sum()` method to the object; it cannot make the CHECKER know about it, because decorators.md constrains a class decorator's return to `T` â€” the class or a subclass â€” so the declared type is what the checker sees.
 So `p.sum()` runs and does not type-check.

 **Still no accommodation**, and the reason is unchanged: closing that gap needs